 Saxon Lewes was a busy little town and river port with grain and wool being its largest exports.
 Lewes had weekly markets and in the 10th Century, it also had two mints, showing it was a place of some importance.
 Brighton was a mere fishing village in Medieval times…Lewes was where it was at.

-The Normans later built the castle and the Priory (small abbey) which was later dissolved by King Henry VIII.
+The Normans later built the castle and the priory (small abbey) which was dissolved by King Henry VIII.
 The castle remains one of the most visited attractions in Lewes and the remains of the priory can be visited for free.
 The grounds are very beautiful and often host summer celebrations and historical tours and talks.

-The railway reached Lewes in 1846 which meant the end of Lewes as a port as it was now easier to transport goods by train than by water.
 Lewes was made a borough in 1881 with a new Town Hall built in 1893.
 Victoria Hospital was built in 1910, and in 1920 Wynne Baxter gave the Pells to the town of Lewes; a large pond and recreation ground formed from part of the River Ouse.
 By 1860 this also included the Pells Pool which remains today and is the oldest freshwater outdoor public swimming baths in the UK.
 Be warned – even in the height of summer it is freezing cold!

-Where to eat in Lewes?
+Where to Eat in Lewes?

 Nestled into the South Downs countryside, the eateries of Lewes regularly serve only the finest, locally sourced produce.
-From Sunday Roasts to al la carte menus, or homemade cakes and savouries, there is always a delicious bite to be found.
-You’ll also find recognisable high street chains such as Pizza Express or Cote, – so the cuisine of Lewes is varied, delicious, inventive and will suit all holiday budgets.
+From Sunday roasts to al la carte menus, or homemade cakes and savouries, there is always a delicious bite to be found.
+You’ll also find recognisable high street chains such as Pizza Express or Cote – so the cuisine of Lewes is varied, delicious, inventive and will suit all holiday budgets.

 The Swan Inn

-The Swan Inn sits at the eastern end of Southover Street, making it the ideal lunch or dinner stop after visiting The Priory or Anne of Cleaves’ House – or it forms the starting point and finishing point of many circular Downland walks.
+The Swan Inn sits at the eastern end of Southover Street, making it the ideal lunch or dinner stop after visiting The Priory or Anne of Cleves’ House – or it forms the starting point and finishing point of many circular Downland walks.

 Not only do they serve an incredible array of ales, wines, spirits and non-alcoholic fayre, their food is exceptional.
-They have a sun-filled beer garden, friendly staff, a vinyl only music policy – and they’re also welcoming to your four-legged friends.
+They have a sun-filled beer garden, friendly staff, a vinyl-only music policy – and they’re also welcoming to your four-legged friends.
 If you are visiting Lewes on a Sunday, their roasts are not to be missed.
 Serving a minimum of three different options for vegetarians and vegans, alongside locally sourced meat options, they have something for everyone.

 Robson’s of Lewes